Quilt Appraisers

 What is in a Quilt Appraisal?

-An appraisal is a form that contains detailed information about the textile, the owner and the appraiser.
+An appraisal is a formal document that contains detailed information about the textile, the owner and the appraiser.
 At the minimum, it should contain:

 - The name and address of the owner